AdamAdham/PostgreSQL-Notes/README.md

 ```
 Interpretation:

 k: This column represents the combinations of columns for which distinct values are being counted.
-The numbers represent the column identifiers.
-For example, "1" might represent the ZIP code, "2" might represent the city, and "5" might represent the state.
+The numbers represent the column identifiers. **For example**, "1" might represent the ZIP code, "2" might represent the city, and "5" might represent the state.<br>
-nd: This column represents the distinct values observed for each combination of columns specified in k.
+nd: This column represents the distinct values observed for each combination of columns specified in k.<br>
-From the nd column:
+From the nd column:<br><br>

 "1, 2": This indicates the combination of ZIP code and city, which has 33,178 distinct values.
 "1, 5": This indicates the combination of ZIP code and state, which also has 33,178 distinct values.